Sage-Bionetworks/DCA-Data-Ingress-Docs/faq.md

 <br/>

 Q: Is there an API for submitting metadata?
 A: Data submitters can use a python package to submit data via API.
-Documentation is available [here]().
+Documentation will be made available here in the near future.
 A web service API is also in development and more details will be available soon.

 <br/>